-Internal services invocations.
-How to invoke a service that is defined but not provided by any port of the component such as the getRandomCharacterWithNumbers: service?
-We call internal services, these kind of services.
-They are useful to organize the internal code of a component but do not be provided.
+Internal service invocations: How to invoke a service that is defined but not provided by any port of the component such as the getRandomCharacterWithNumbers: service?
+We call these kind of services internal services.
+They are useful to organize the internal code of a component but cannot be provided.
 Since these services are not provided nor required, it is not possible to invoke them through a port.
 We are not aware that some COLs have raised the question: What is self in a COL?
 In SCL, all components have an internal provided port named self.
-An internal port or private port can not be accessed outside of its component.
-The self port of a component automatically provides all the services that are defined in its componentDescriptor.
-The invocations on lines 5 and 14 of Figure 4 are then a regular service invocations.
+An internal port or private port cannot be accessed outside of its component.
+The self port of a component automatically provides all the services that are defined in its component Descriptor.
+The invocations on lines 5 and 14 of Fig. 4 are then regular service invocations.

-Default port.
-We add that all components have port named default that provides all the provided services of the component.
+Default port: We add that all components have port named default that provides all the provided services of the component.
 The services provided by this port can be restricted.
-This port is convenient because when a component is used as the receiver of a service invocation, this is exactly the same as if its default provided port have been used (e.g Figure 5).
+This port is convenient because when a component is used as the receiver of a service invocation, this is exactly the same as if its default provided port have been used (e.g. Fig. 5).